Skip to main content

 Getting back to reality on that chilly hillside, I saw that the town still smoldered eerily in an orange glow and that a great many of the Eastern women had slipped away in the night.
 No one seemed to mind.
 Most of the remainder (including me)—German, French, Slav, and American—headed toward the west at first light.
 There was an unspoken agreement that the Germans would get us to the Elbe and then the Americans would get us all to safety in the Anglo-American zone.
 That is, of course, if we actually got there.

-That first day out we passed a German forward artillery observer with field glasses, looking for likely targets.
+That first day out, we passed a German forward artillery observer with field glasses, looking for likely targets.
 The Germans had apparently given up any thought of moving this gun again—it was huge—but planned to make good use of it while they could.
 As we drew near, the officer gave the order to fire.
 There was a ground-rattling explosion that hurt the ears, and an immense sheet of orange-red flame ballooned from the muzzle.
 This greeting from the Germans told us that the Russians clearly were not far behind.

 We moved cohesively at first, but groups began to break off and go their separate ways.
-Soon there were only about 20 of our original party still together and 5 of the guards.
+Soon there were only about 20 of our original party still together and five of the guards.
 The guards still carried their rifles, but these were only symbolic.
 Prisoners and guards alike knew from experience that unpleasant things tend to happen on the fringes of colliding armies, and we all were anxious to avoid gaining any further such knowledge.
 This flight had become a cooperative effort.

 It was over a hundred miles from Neubrandenburg to the Elbe, and I had expected that we would make it in about three days.
 Indeed, we thought that the American-British armies would roll on over the river and meet us at least halfway and that we could travel in a more or less straight line.
 What we didn’t know was that Roosevelt, Churchill, and Stalin had agreed that all of northern Germany east of the Elbe would be in the Russian zone and that General Eisenhower had decided, now that the German army was decisively defeated, not to endanger the lives of his troops just to take ground that would have to be handed over to the Russians in a few weeks.
-He ordered his armies to stop at the Elbe in the north and called back the troops that had already crossed.
+He ordered his armies to stop at the Elbe in the north, and called back the troops that had already crossed.

 Had I known of this agreement, it might have dampened my enthusiasm for trying to push through to the American forces.
 But in our ignorance, we pressed onward to the west.
 Whenever we entered a new village, the guards would go into the Rathaus (that is, the town hall) to find which roads were still open and which had been cut by Russian forward elements.
 As often as not, we had to backtrack or take off on a tangent to avoid the Red Army units.
 Because of our stop-and-go crablike sidewise movements, we were not making much progress.

-That spring night, as we relaxed on the hillside, we had ringside seats for the fireworks when the first Russian tanks entered the town
+That spring night, as we relaxed on the hillside, we had ringside seats for the fireworks when the first Russian tanks entered the town.

-In one village the guards came out of the Rathaus to tell us that the war was over, that Germany had surrendered.
+In one village, the guards came out of the Rathaus to tell us that the war was over, that Germany had surrendered.
 Now we were the guards and they the prisoners.
 They handed us their rifles, and we proudly marched them to the next hamlet.
-After conferring with that Büergermeister , the guards reported that the previous report had been a false rumor: We were the prisoners again and they the guards.
+After conferring with that Büergermeister, the guards reported that the previous report had been a false rumor: We were the prisoners again and they the guards.
 We gave them back the rifles and resumed our more or less westerly march.

 This bizarre exchange of weapons must have happened on May 3, 1945.
 On that date, I learned much later, the German admiral Hans von Friedeburg arrived at Field Marshal Montgomery’s headquarters to surrender all the German troops in the north, including those opposing the Russians.
 Montgomery had no authority to accept the surrender of the troops facing his Soviet allies.
 Word of the approach leaked out, however, and caused premature celebrations.
 But the capitulation terms were revised and finally accepted on May 7; hostilities ceased at midnight on May 8.
 The war was over, and I was no longer a POW.
 But I get ahead of myself.